Aleda E. Lutz: World War II

 All nurses in at Selfridge Field were asked to volunteer for duty as an Air Evacuation Nurse if they could pass the pilot's physical.
 Only two percent of 59,000 nurses in World War II were qualified flight nurses.
 World War II had given rise to the first female flight nurses in the U.S. military.
 Just 6 of 22 nurses who applied passed the physical.
 Three of the six dropped out of the program.
 Only Lutz and two others, Clara Murphy and Veronica Savinski, were assigned to be flight nurses.

 On December 17, 1943, Lutz was promoted to 1st Lieutenant.
 Lutz was transferred to the 802nd Medical Air Evacuation Squadron of the United States Armys 12th Air Force, the first to depart for overseas duty.
 They were activated and sent to North Africa.
 The 802nd was a Medical Air Evacuation Squadron, the first unit of its kind.
 This highly classified unit consisted of C-47 cargo planes which flew to the battlefront with ammunition and supplies and then took wounded-emergency cases back to the hospitals.
 These planes flew without the Red Cross insignia.
 She was first sent to Sarasota's Morrison Field in Florida.
 She and the other nurses were looking forward to spending the winter in the sunny south, but before their curriculum was in place, the unit was activated.
-In January 1943, the three nurses were en route to an oversees assignment as part of the evacuation squadron sent into active duty.
+In January 1943, the three nurses were en route to an overseas assignment as part of the evacuation squadron sent into active duty.
 It appears that they received their training on the job, in the middle of a war zone.